2023 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Biparjoy

 A cyclonic circulation formed over the Arabian Sea on 5 June.
 On the same day, a low-pressure area formed as a result of cyclonic circulation.
 The following day, it intensified significantly into a depression.
 The IMD upgraded the depression to a deep depression, and subsequently to Cyclonic Storm Biparjoy.
+(Note: The name Biparjoy (Bengali: বিপর্যয়, [bipɔɾdʒɔj]) was contributed by Bangladesh and means "disaster, calamity" in Bengali.)
 The JTWC subsequently classified it as Tropical Cyclone 02A.
 By 00:00 UTC on 7 June, the IMD upgraded the system to a severe cyclonic storm with winds of 55 kn.
 At the cloud tops Biparjoy warmed and the convective burst collapsed, resulting in an upper-level outflow from the storm and pushing it back towards its system core.
 Biparjoy was upgraded to a very severe cyclonic storm at 06:00 UTC, at which point the system became a Category 2-equivalent tropical cyclone.
 The cyclone suffered wind shear due to moderate easterly vertical wind, with the deep convection displaced from the LLCC.
 Biparjoy unexpectedly rapidly intensified and became a Category 3-equivalent cyclone on 11 June.
 Biparjoy reached its peak intensity as an extremely severe cyclonic storm, with maximum 3-minute sustained winds of 90 kn.
 The shear decreased and convective organization and areal extent increased.
 Biparjoy gradually weaken with convective banding over the northern semicircle.
 Biparjoy made landfall on 16 June near Naliya, India, with sustained winds of 50 kn.
 Shortly after its landfall, the JTWC discontinued warnings on the system. and was later marked as a low-pressure area by the IMD on 19 June, prompting the discontinuation of advisories on the system.

 In Pakistan, 81,000 people were evacuated from the southeastern coast, and authorities established 75 relief camps at schools to provide assistance.
 At least 23 people were injured as well as 4,600 villages were affected by power outages in India.
 A total of 12 people were confirmed to have been killed by the storm.